ShadeLab/MMG-425_Assignment/MMG 425 Homework Assignment.md

 One of the projects in Dr. Shade's lab is Centralia.
 It is an underground coalmine fire in Pennsylvania that has been burning since 1962.
 The objective of the project is to investigate the impact of an extreme and long-term thermal disturbance on soil microbial communities.
 The soil samples were taken and classified into three different types: Fire Affected, Recovered, and Reference.
 Amplification and sequencing of 16S rRNA gene was conducted from those soil samples to identify the bacterial and archaeal communities.

+**Insert a table** and include each sample's name, its fire category, its temperature, its pH, SO4, Nitrate, ammonium, arsenic?

 Raw 16S rRNA gene sequences that were obtained from the RTSF, MSU sequencing facility, were submitted to the National Center for Biotechnology Information (NCBI) and they are available in NCBI’s Sequence Read Archive (SRA).
 The Sequence Read Archive (SRA) is an international bioinformatics database that stores raw sequencing data and alignment information from high-throughput sequencing platforms such as Ilumina MiSeq and it is established under International Nucleotide Sequence Database Collaboration (INSDC).
 To know more the SRA overview, please see this [link](https://www.ncbi.nlm.nih.gov/sra/docs/)